cwi-dis/2immerse-editor/docs/live_tool_support.md

 The intention of the `type` field is to help populate the UI in a meaningful way (and allow this to be specified in the preproduction tool).
 I imagine the following types (and behaviours) but this needs to be driven by the requeirements:

+- `"set"` a value to be set (from the `tt:value` attribute) without user interaction (and not presented to the user).
 - `"string"` general text entry field, basically the default catch-all.
-- `"time"` a point in time.
+- _(not implemented or fully designed yet)_ `"time"` a point in time.
 Probably an integer.
 The UI should probably have buttons like  `Now` or `In 10 seconds` or so.
 What this value means (relative to current clock, or beginning of presentation, or something else) needs to come out of the requirements.
-- `"duration"` a duration.
+- _(not implemented or fully designed yet)_ `"duration"` a duration.
 Probably in seconds.
 Should probably have a button _Indefinite_ in the UI, and maybe a button `Default` if the item triggered has a natural duration (for example a prerecorded video clip).
-- `"url"` a url.
+- _(not implemented or fully designed yet)_ `"url"` a url.
 This may need more functionality, so we can present the triggering tool operator with nice names like _Rossi bikeCam_ or _Home Team Reverse Angle_ in stead of them having the type in horribly long URLs.
 But maybe that can be handled with the `"choice"` type.
-- `"const"` always set a fixed string value (from the `tt:value` attribute).
 - _(not implemented or fully designed yet)_ `"bool"` a boolean, probably based on a checkmark or something.
 - _(not implemented or fully designed yet)_ `"choice"` should have a list of name/value pairs, where the user selects one of the names and the corresponding value is returned.
 Or maybe just a list of labels, with the front end returning the index?
 - Maybe we need a way to specify a `bookmark`, a point in time which was previously setduring the live playback.
 Details (such as whether a bookmark implicitly refers to the main video, or is just a point in time so it can be used to pull in videos from different angles) need to be worked out.